November 20, 2020

-Welcome to the Beacon Employment Report, a unique analysis of California’s employment numbers and trends.
+Welcome to the Beacon Employment Report | California, a unique analysis of California’s employment numbers and trends.
 Each month, we link our own econometric predictions to data released by the U.S. Bureau of Labor Statistics and the California Employment Development Department to identify important changes in employment across industries and regions.
-The Beacon Employment Report is also one of the few analyses that uses seasonally adjusted numbers.
-Click here to learn more about why seasonal adjustment is critical to revealing accurate trends and insights within data.
+The Beacon Employment Report is also one of the few analyses that uses seasonally adjusted numbers, which are critical to revealing accurate trends and insights within data.
 The analysis is a sample of the kind of research available from the UC Riverside School of Business Center for Economic Forecasting and Development.

 CALIFORNIA JOB GROWTH ENJOYS FASTEST PACE IN MONTHS; SIGNIFICANT LABOR FORCE EXPANSION ALSO A BRIGHT SPOT BUT RESURGENCE IN COVID-19 CASES WILL SLOW MOMENTUM

 CA Unemployment Rate Declines Again; Remains Higher Than Nation As A Whole

 California’s labor market recovery regained some momentum in October, with the level of employment growing at its fastest pace since June, according to an analysis released jointly by Beacon Economics and the UCR School of Business Center for Economic Forecasting and Development.
 Total nonfarm employment in the state expanded by 145,500 positions over the month.